Persecution of Jehovah's Witnesses in Nazi Germany: Punishment

 From 1933, Witnesses working in post offices, railway stations or other civil service jobs began to be dismissed for refusing to give the compulsory Hitler salute.
 From August 1934, they could also lose their jobs for refusing to take an official oath swearing loyalty and obedience to Hitler.
 Teachers were required to sign a statement confirming they were not members of the International Bible Students Association and were fired if they refused.
-Jehovah's Witnesses were dismissed in the private sector as well, often at the insistence of the German Labor Front (DAF) or Nazi Party members.
+Jehovah's Witnesses were dismissed in the private sector as well, often at the insistence of the German Labor Front or Nazi Party members.
 In 1936, the Nazi press urged that Bible Students be removed from all German companies, while self-employed members of the group were denied professional or business licences to carry out their work on the basis that their refusal to join Nazi organizations marked them as "politically unreliable".

 The state confiscated motor vehicles and bicycles used by Witnesses in their businesses, withdrew driver's licences, withdrew pensions, and evicted Witnesses from their homes.
 Schoolchildren were required to sing the Horst Wessel song and Deutschlandlied at a flag salute roll call, give the Hitler salute, and take part in ceremonies honoring Hitler; those who refused were beaten by teachers, and sometimes by classmates, while many were also expelled.
 From March 1936, authorities began removing Witness children from their parents, forcing some of them to undergo "corrective training".

 From early 1935, Gestapo officers began widening their use of "protective detention", usually when judges failed to convict Witnesses on charges of defying the Bible Student ban.
 Bible Students deemed to "present an imminent danger to the National Socialist state because of their activities" were from that point not handed to courts for punishment but sent directly to concentration camps for incarceration for several months.
 However, even those who completed their prison terms were routinely arrested by the Gestapo upon release and taken into protective custody.

 More brutal methods of punishment began to be applied from 1936, including horsewhipping, prolonged daily beatings, the torture of family members and the threat of shooting.
 Some Witnesses were placed in mental institutions and subjected to psychiatric treatment; sterilization was ordered for some deemed to be "stubborn" in their refusal to denounce their faith.